hyhung12/My_First_Django_RESTAPI/README.md

     $ python -m pip install Django djangorestframework

-### Step 1: Project "countryapi" is created by using django-admin tool
+### Step 1: Create a new project "countryapi" by using django-admin tool

     $ django-admin startproject countryapi
 This command also creates a new folder in your current directory with the same name.
 This folder contains configurations and settings for the project